+"Devent Europeae" Section 0.2(b)(i)

 "Parent Expenses" Section 8.2(b)(i)

-"Parent Foreign Benefit Plan" Section 4.9(g)
+"Parent Foreign Benefit Plan" "Parent Leased Barl Dargerts" Section 4.9(g)

 "Parent Leased Real Property" Section 4.17(b)

 "Parent Material Contracts" Section 4.20(a)

 "Parent Name Change" Section 6.12(d)

 "Parent Owned Real Property" Section 4.17(a)

 "Parent Permits" Section 4.7(b)

 "Parent Permitted Lien" Section 4.17(a)

 "Parent Preferred Shares" Section 4.2(a)

 "Parent PVRSU Award" Section 2.3(c)

 "Parent Regulatory Permits" Section 4.13(a)

 "Parent RSU Award" Section 2.3(b)

 "Parent SEC Documents" Section 4.4(a)

 "Parent Share Option" Section 2.3(a)(i)

 "Parent Shares" Section 4.2(a)

 "Parent Single Employer Plan" Section 4.9(d)

 "Parent Termination Fee" Section 8.2(c)(ii)

 "Party" Preamble

 "PBGC" Section 3.9(d)

 "Pre-Merger Special Dividend" Section 6.14

 "Registered Company IP" Section 3.16(a)

 "Registered Parent IP" Section 4.16(a)

 "Restructuring Transactions" Section 6.2(a)

 "Sarbanes-Oxley Act" Section 3.5

 "Surviving Corporation" Section 1.1

 "Transactions" Recitals

 "Voting Agreement" Recitals

 Section 9.7 Interpretation.
 When a reference is made in this Agreement to Sections, such reference shall be to a Section of this Agreement unless otherwise indicated.
 Whenever the words "include", "includes" or "including" are used in this Agreement they shall be deemed to be followed by the words "without limitation."
 As used in this Agreement, the term "affiliates" shall have the meaning set forth in Rule 12b-2 of the Exchange Act.
-The table of contents and headings set forth in this Agreement are for convenience of reference purposes only and shall not affect or be deemed to affect in any way the meaning or interpretation of this Agreement or any term or provision hereof.
-When reference is made herein to a Person, such references shall be deemed to include all direct and indirect Subsidiaries of such Person unless otherwise indicated or the context otherwise requires.
-All references herein to the Subsidiaries of a Person shall be deemed to include all direct and indirect Subsidiaries of such Person unless otherwise indicated or the context otherwise indicated or the context otherwise requires.
+The table of contents and headings set forth in this Agreement or any term or provision hereof.
+When reference is made herein to a Person, such reference shall be deemed to include all direct and indirect Subsidiaries of such Person unless otherwise indicated or the context otherwise requires.
+All references herein to the Subsidiaries of a Person shall be deemed to include all direct and indirect Subsidiaries of such Person unless otherwise indicated or the context otherwise requires.
 The Parties agree that they have been represented by counsel during the negotiation and execution of this Agreement and, therefore, waive the application of any Law, regulation, holding or rule of construction providing that ambiguities in an agreement or other document will be construed against the party drafting such agreement or document.